-The first article for one of my writing jobs was a playlist designed especially to hike or travel to.
+The first article for one of my writing jobs was a playlist designed especially with songs about hiking, ideal to hike or travel to.
 Considering music, travelling and hiking are my true loves, I thought it was a pretty apt one to make my debut on; I don’t think anything could have summed me up more.

 Of course being submerged in nature already gives me an adrenaline buzz, but there’s something about the delicate guitars and dreamy folk vocals of the songs within this playlist that heighten my senses and uplift me even more.
 I find they perfectly compliment hiking and being outdoors, allowing for complete appreciation of my surroundings.

 Here’s an extract from the original article about the feel and theme of the music:

 “When I’m hiking my favourite soundtrack of all is of course that of nature.
 But when my legs get weary and motivation dips, music has the power to carry me beyond the fatigue, empowering and inspiring me to just keep on going. […] This playlist encapsulates the sounds of feeling free and unstoppable.
 It celebrates getting lost and exploring nature’s wonders by the most basic and stripped back mode of transport available, on foot.”

 So without further ado, below is the indie folk playlist with songs about hiking that celebrates being in nature, for your listening pleasure (you can also follow it on Spotify).